SweHar/Swetha_Portfolio/README.md

 # ![](/Images/Graduation%20pic.png)

 # [Project 1: Data Science Car Price Estimator: Project Overview](https://github.com/SweHar/Car-Price-Prediction)
-- Created a tool that estimates the price of used cars to help people get an picture
+- Created a tool that estimates the price of used cars to help people get an idea
 - Cleaned and analyzed 1000 of rows of data
 - Engineered features
 - Optimized linear, lasso and Random Forest Regressors using GridSearchCV to reach the best model